eriksank/eventemitter4/README.md

 <a name="synopsis"></a>

 ##1\.
 Synopsis
-_EventEmitter4_ is an alternative to node's built-in [EventEmitter](http://nodejs.org/api/events.html) class, and to the existing alternatives [EventEmitter2](https://github.com/asyncly/EventEmitter2) and [EventEmitter3](https://github.com/3rd-Eden/EventEmitter3).
+_EventEmitter4_ is an alternative to node's built-in [EventEmitter](http://nodejs.org/api/events.html) class, and to the existing alternatives [EventEmitter2](https://github.com/asyncly/EventEmitter2) and [EventEmitter3](https://github.com/3rd-Eden/EventEmitter3) that should make your own code easier to debug.

 <a name="installation"></a>